deepset-ai/haystack/proposals/text/3784-shaper.md

 name of the variable in the invocation context that we want to expand.
 The `size`parameter is a result of the `len` function invocation on the variable `documents`.

-For the documents variable, we want to invoke the function `contract_docs` and store the result in the same variable.
+For the documents variable, we want to invoke the function `concat` and store the result in the same variable.
-Therefore, after the invocation, the documents variable will hold a result of `contract_docs` function invocation while we'll also have a new variable `questions` in the invocation context.
+Therefore, after the invocation, the documents variable will hold a result of `concat` function invocation while we'll also have a new variable `questions` in the invocation context.
 The questions variable will hold a result of `expand` function invocation.

 The important thing to note here is that we can invoke functions with both keyword and positional parameters.
 Function `len` is an example of a function that takes non-keyword positional parameters.
-The `contract_docs` and `expand` function take keyword parameters.
+The `concat` and `expand` function take keyword parameters.
 These functions can also be invoked with positional parameters but that is not recommended.